Whether you are a teacher, teacher aide, SENCO, RTLB or Learning Support Coordinator, we're here to help.

-Since the 1970s, we’ve turned around the lives of many thousands of children and adults.
+Since the 1970s, we have turned around the lives of many thousands of children and adults.
 Our methods are research based and proven to greatly enhance educational and cognitive ability.

-We offer diagnostic assessment and one-on-one, individualised tuition, resources and support for learners.
+We offer diagnostic assessment and one-on-one, individualised tuition, resources and support for learners (see below).
+We also provide NZQA-approved training to up-skill educators and for those looking to become SPELD NZ Teachers.

 If families are struggling to cover the costs of assessment and tuition, we may be able to help them with financial assistance.
 SPELD NZ also offers training and professional development for teachers, SENCOs, teacher aides and caregivers.
 We provide scholarships for training in some areas.